weiyuancheng931107/PD2_final_project/musicgenreclassifier/src/main/java/com/innerjudge/MusicGenerator/MusicGenerator_Documentation.md

 ## Overview

-The `Metronome` class is responsible for creating a sequence of MIDI events and process with MIDI file writting task.
+The `Metronome` class is responsible for creating a sequence of MIDI events and processing MIDI file writting task.

 ### Constructor